Bertrancourt

 Bertrancourt ([bɛʁtʁɑ̃kuʁ]; Bétrancourt) is a commune in the Somme department in Hauts-de-France in northern France.
+It is also the home of Belfast Linfield Football Club Somme Memorial, to commemorate ex-players and fans who paid the ultimate sacrifice during the Great War.

 Geography

 Bertrancourt is situated on the D176 and D144 road junction, some 20 mi northeast of Amiens.